Earn affordable nursing degrees from two recognized institutions – Heidelberg University and Terra State Community College.

 As a Terra student, you will participate in courses related to nursing along with a few necessary baccalaureate degree courses and electives.
 Upon successful completion of the nursing program, you will receive an Associate of Applied Science degree (AAS) from Terra State Community College.

 Year Four: Post-Licensure

-Upon successful completion of the National Council Licensure Exam, the fourth year consists of nursing courses geared to becoming a nurse leader in the global context of the nursing profession.
+Upon successful completion of the National Council Licensure Exam, the fourth year consists of nursing courses geared to becoming a nurse leader in the global context of the nursing profession and builds upon the nursing education received in the Terra State curriculum.
 This final year through Heidelberg is completely online.
 Upon successful completion of the program, you will receive a Bachelor of Science in Nursing degree (BSN) from Heidelberg University.